julianeugarten/julianeugarten/publications.md

 ### Academic Service and Professional Memberships

+- Co-organizer of the conference *Fanfiction and the Ancient World*(https://docs.google.com/document/d/1HgNU4YJSQGLpLo-Fizs18RVGYNK4I0pMTe2XKVViue4/edit#heading=h.swjnpbrhknfc) (October 2024).

 - editor of  [Culture Weekly](https://culture-weekly.com/), the blog of the department of Arts and Culture Studies at Radboud University.
+(September 2023 - present)

-- member of the editorial board of the [Digital Humanities Benelux Journal](https://journal.dhbenelux.org/).
+- member of the editorial board of the [Digital Humanities Benelux Journal](https://journal.dhbenelux.org/). (summer 2023 - present)

-- member of OSL, the Dutch Research School for Literary Studies, and of OIKOS, the Dutch Research School for Classics.
+- member of OSL, the Dutch Research School for Literary Studies, and of OIKOS, the Dutch Research School for Classics.(November 2022 - present)

+- associated member of OIKOS, the National Research School in Classical Studies in the Netherlands (November 2022 - present)

 - member of the management team for research group [SCARAB: Studying Cultural Infrastructure and Reception Across Borders](https://www.ru.nl/afdelingen/radboud-institute-for-culture-and-history/scarab-studying-cultural-infrastructure-and-reception-across-borders).
+(November 2022 - present)

 - conducted peer review for the *Journal of Fandom Studies* and the *Digital Humanities Benelux* conference and journal.

 - 2022: student-member of the assessment panel that conducted the educational inspection for the research MA in Dutch at Utrecht University.
 The report of our assessment is [available here.](https://publicaties.nvao.net/prd/AV-1056_20220929_Rapport_RMA%20Neerlandistiek%20-%20definitief%20rapport%20Academion.pdf)